gleich/clueprog/README.md

-# clue
+# clueprog

-🔍 Rust program that will play clue
+🔍 Rust program that can play the clue board game